kairosity/mp3-snapathon/testing.md

 Open up the application on Sunday after 22:00PM and ensure that all of the following has happened:

-- The awards and results are automatically calculated.
+- The awards and results are automatically calculated using APScheduler.
 - The winners page is updated to display this week's awards and results.
 - The "vote" page turns into an interim "holding" page directing users over to the winners page to view the results.
 - The navbar link changes from "vote" to "awards".